beingaryan/Sign-To-Speech-Conversion/README.md

 The model is efficient, since we used a compact __CNN-based architecture__, it’s also computationally efficient and thus making it easier to deploy the model to embedded systems (Raspberry Pi, Google Coral, etc.).
 This system can therefore be used in real-time applications which aims at bridging the the gap in the process of communication between the __Deaf and Dumb people with rest of the world__.

 ## 🎨 Feature Extraction
-* A Gaussian filter is applied to make the image smooth and  remove the noise.
+* Gaussian filter is used as a pre-processing technique to make the image smooth and eliminate all the irrelevat noise.
-* Intensity gradients of the image are calculated.
-* Non-maximum suppression is applied to remove the possibility of a false response.
+* Intensity is analyzed and Non-Maximum suppression is implemented to remove false edges.
-* Double thresholding is done to detect or determine the possible edges.
+* For a better pre-processed image data, double thresholding is implemented to consider only the strong edges in the images.
-* Edges are finalized by identifying and removing all other edges that are weak and not linked to strong edges.<br />
+* All the weak edges are finally remved and only the strong edges are consdered for the further phases. <br />
 <br />![](Analysis/fe.png)<br />
 The above figure shows pre-processed image with extracted features which is sent to the model for classification.